 You may return the equipment within 30 days of the invoice and receive a full refund of the purchase price.
 After 30 days, there is a minimum 20% restocking fee.

 If the problem persists, call the TeachLogic service department to further trouble shoot the problem.
-If the technician determines that the product needs to be returned for service, he will issue a return authorization number (RA#) to track the repair.
+If the technician determines that the product needs to be returned for service, the technician will issue a return authorization number (RA#) to track the repair.
 Repair by other than TeachLogic or its authorized service agencies will void the warranty.

 Verify that you are not blocking either the emitters on the transmitter or the sensors or mounted ceiling sensor.
 If reception is interrupted when facing a certain direction, install an additional sensor (ICS-55) in that area of the room If team-teaching, verify that transmitters are not on the same channel Recharge or replace the transmitter’s batteries Verify that the emitter/mic is working (Test with another working emitter/mic)